emissary-ingress/emissary/reference/services/rate-limit-service.md

 ## Domains

-In Ambassador, each engineer (or team) can be assigned its own *domain*.
+In Ambassador Edge Stack, each engineer (or team) can be assigned its own *domain*.
 A domain is a separate namespace for labels.
 By creating individual domains, each team can assign their own labels to a given request, and independently set the rate limits based on their own labels.

 ## Default labels